- This event has passed.

 Engineering Health and Performance using the 4Q System (8:00am – 12:00pm)

 Ask most aging athletes and fitness enthusiasts what 20 years of repetitive exercise and training will do to the body: Run down….overused…. broken bodies.
 That’s because many training programs enhance fitness, but are not sustainable for long-term health or performance.
-IoM’s 4Q Training Model is the first and only training model that programs exercise for both Health-based outcomes and Sustainable Performance.
+IoM’s 4Q Training Model is an effective training model that programs exercise for both Health-based outcomes and Sustainable Performance.
 After this workshop, you’ll walk away with an ability to design workouts that will keep your clients healthy and performing at the highest level for years to come!

 - Discover IoM’s 4Q Training Model and justify how it promotes health and sustainable performance